example42/puppi/README_deploy.md

 The same deploy Nexus repository with some more options:
 - A Source dir to be used to deploy static files when issuing "puppi init supersite"
-- A block from a loadbalancer IP (managing different sites addresess)
+- A block from a loadbalancer IP (managing different sites addresses)
 - Some more elaborate rsync exclusion rules
 - A backup retention of 3 archives (instead of the default 5)